From Chennai to the world: how India is reshaping Renault Group’s strategy

 Published on

-India: a rapidly evolving automotive market
+India, a rapidly evolving automotive market

-Renault Group in India: an integration reshaping the market
+Renault Group in India, an integration reshaping the market

 Stéphane Deblaise

 “Few regions in the world bring together such a complete value chain in a single location.
-This integration gives us speed, agility and a deep understanding of local expectations, three decisive advantages in today’s automotive industry.”
+This level of integration gives us speed, agility and a deep understanding of local expectations, three decisive advantages in today’s automotive industry.”

 Stéphane Deblaise